Jmac217/hugotest/content/posts/Using-GraphQL-and-Express-js-to-Query-Users-from-MySQL-Database/index.md

 Now that our containers are up we can check `localhost:4000/graphql` in a web browser to see that ou GraphiQL instance is up and running, but we need to first insert our user information into the database to be retrieved by a GraphQL query.
 To do that I opted for a raw MySQL method.
 To follow me through these steps first run:

 `podman ps`
-to find your containers name, for me it's the column at the furthest right, under the header called `NAMES`
+to find your containers name, for me it's the column at the furthest right, under the header called `NAMES` like in the above image.

 using that name run the following command to start a MySQL connection from within the container: